rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_Test-Procedure.md

 **Overview:**

-This test retrieves and verifies `EDID` by connecting various pre-defined displays to each supported video port.
-It then compares the retrieved `EDID` data against expected values to ensure accurate display identification.
+This test aims to retrieve and verify the `EDID` by connecting various pre-defined displays to each supported video port.
+It compares the `EDID` data retrieved from the connected displays with the expected values to validate accurate identification.

 **Platform Supported:**

 - Source
-- Sink

 **User Input Required:**